agraef/raptor/README.md

 Raptor explicitly through a special controller message (CC80, see above).
 Use a CC80 value >= 64 to start, <64 to stop Raptor.

+Note that in any case Raptor keeps its own internal time, so it only interprets system realtime messages controlling the transport state.
+Thus you have to make sure that the DAW starts out at the beginning of a measure and tempo/meter settings match up with Raptor (or use Jack transport with a DAW that emits real-time tempo and meter messages, such as Ardour).

 ## OSC Support

-Alternatively, Raptor can also be controlled through OSC (including parameter feedback).
+In addition to MIDI, Raptor can also be controlled through OSC (including parameter feedback).
 This is bidirectional, so Raptor will feed control data back to the connected OSC device(s).
 A corresponding TouchOSC layout is included (Raptors.touchosc).
 The main patch also includes an OSC browser subpatch which lets you detect and connect to OSC devices on the local network (either manually or through Zeroconf).
 Using Zeroconf, the Raptor patch is visible to OSC devices as "Raptor".

 Raptor supports OSC natively (if you have the requisite mrpeach externals installed), so no MIDI bridge is needed.
 The Zeroconf support requires that